-Vlad Sokhan, Principal Research Scientist said: "Many models exist that can reproduce certain aspects of these properties but there is no 'ultimate model' that can reproduce them all.
-We have collaborated on a radical new 'bottom up' approach that could help form a more complete model.
-The research has clear biological applications such as identifying amino acid sequences and computational protein design.
-Ultimately, this approach could potentially be used for other substances and offers a new framework for simulation of materials at the atomic and molecular scale."
+Many models exist that can reproduce certain aspects of these properties but there is no 'ultimate model' that can reproduce them all.
+NPL scientists have collaborated on a radical new 'bottom up' approach that could help form a more complete model.

-The research, published in Physical Review Letters, explains how a single charged particle, known as a quantum Drude oscillator (QDO), can mimic the way that the electrons of a real water molecule fluctuate and respond to their environment.
+The research, published in Physical Review Letters, explains how a single charged particle, known as a 'quantum Drude oscillator' (QDO), can mimic the way that the electrons of a real water molecule fluctuate and respond to their environment.